Hawaii residents brace for impact as Hurricane Lane approaches

+"We expect it to gradually weaken as it gets closer to the islands," Chevalier said.
+"That being said, on our current forecast, as of the afternoon on Thursday, we still have it as a major hurricane."

+With winds to 130 mph (209 kph), the hurricane could cause catastrophic damage.

-HONOLULU — Hawaii residents rushed to stores to stock up on bottled water, ramen, toilet paper and other supplies as they faced the threat of heavy rain, flash flooding and high surf as a strengthening hurricane continued to churn toward the state.
+Hawaii residents have rushed to stores to stock up on bottled water, ramen, toilet paper and other supplies as they faced the threat of heavy rain, flash flooding and high surf.

-The National Weather Service said that Hurricane Lane became a Category 4 storm on Wednesday morning, which means that it is likely to cause catastrophic damage with winds up to 155 mph.

-The hurricane was about 465 miles (804 kilometers) southeast of Honolulu before dawn Wednesday and The National Weather Service extended a hurricane warning for Hawaii's Big Island to include the island of Maui.
+Public schools on the Big Island and in Maui County closed Wednesday until further notice.

+Hawaii Gov. David Ige is allowing non-essential state employees on the Big Island and Maui to go on administrative leave.
+Employees on Hawaii and Maui islands who work in disaster response as well as in hospitals and prisons are required to report to their jobs, the governor said.

 "We are starting to see some of the rain show up on the Big Island radar," she said.
 Offshore buoys also had detected wave action associated with the storm.